Grief comes with loss and change.

 - Express it.

 Put your feelings to paper through journaling.
 Listen to music that expresses but also encourages your heart.
-Draw, paint, and do whatever you can to help the right brain process your grief.
+Draw, paint, and do whatever you can to help process your grief.

 Don't feel guilty about feeling sad.
 Let yourself cry but don't cry alone.
-Cry with a friend, and cry out to God.
-Pray your tears.
+Cry with a friend, and if you are a person of faith, cry out to God — try praying your tears.

 Grief is beautiful.

 During my first semester in college, I finally did feel better about living so far from home.
 What was harder was the fact that two people in my family died during my second month there—my great-grandmother and my cousin who was like a sister to me.
-It was hard to grieve so far from my family, but comfort came through several phone calls and the support of those around me.
+It was hard to grieve so far from my family, but comfort came through several phone calls, some talks with my pastor, and the support of those around me.

 As I look back, I still feel sad whenever I think about my cousin, Nichole.
 I realize she's in a better place, but there is still a sadness that remains.
 And that's okay.
 It's more like a beautiful sorrow.
 Feeling loss means you had something that gave you joy to begin with.
 Grief is difficult but it doesn't negate joy.
 It makes you human, and makes you feel alive.